enarjord/passivbot_binance_isolated_margin_legacy/README.md

 XLM, XMR, XRP, XTZ, ZEC
 against BTC

+it will long all coins and short all coins except BNB due to high interest rate

 the bot's goal is to accumulate BTC, both shorting and longing all coins simultaneously it is designed to benefit regardless of price moving up or down it will automatically place and delete orders, borrow and repay